PayorCRM/help/how-customers-pay.md

 Clicking on the confirmation link will complete the payment and they can do all this right from their inbox for all their overdue invoices together !!

+See video below on how your customer will pay from within their email inbox

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9GAeJZxWrss" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Through Customer login

 All the customers in your customer list will receive an email invitation with the password.